lawliet89/dns-abuse/talk.md

 ```

 ---
+## `TXT` (Ab)use - Identity and Ownership Verification

+- Used extensively over the internet to verify ownership of domain
+- Used by Certificate Authorities to verify ownership and control of domain before issuing certificates (e.g. ACME protocol used by Let's Encrypt)
+- Works by placing certain values in `TXT` records, manually or programmatically

+---
 ## `TXT` (Ab)use - DMARC

 - System of using DNS Records to validate who is allowed to send email as the domain